 The ground floor is the most exciting part of the museum for children, with many hands-on attractions and things to do.
 Doctor Who and Star Wars’ stormtroopers have previously visited here, but then so have the dead sea scrolls.
 Enduringly popular exhibits are the medieval section with its numerous weapons and suits of armour, and the collection of stuffed animals (including a haggis!) in dynamic poses.

 Upstairs (wheelchair accessible, though narrow galleries can make it hard to see high-hung pictures properly), there’s a fantastic collection of artworks, perhaps the most famous being Salvador Dalí’s Christ of Saint John of the Cross.
-You can also expect to see exciting visiting exhibitions, so there’s always something new.
-What’s more, the whole experience is free.
-A new exhibition is coming soon.
+You can also expect to see exciting visiting exhibitions, the only part of the experience which isn’t free.
+The museum currently hosts an Alasdair Gray retrospective.